Danielv123/gridworld/docs/docs.md

 The current version of the plugin has the following flow:

 1. Installation
-1. User clicks "create new gridworld" and enters their preferred grid cell size and the slave used to host the lobby server
+1. User clicks "create new gridworld" and enters their preferred grid cell size and the host used to host the lobby server
 1. User clicks "create gridworld"
 1. The plugin creates a lobby server with a new grid_id the web map